csc-training/sscc-qc-basic/preparations/README.md

    (e.g. `/scratch/project_2006657/<your-username>/qc_tutorial1`).
 5. Define your system and type of calculation.
 6. Small jobs can be run interactively: Start Job -> Run (local)
 7. Larger jobs should be run as batch jobs: Start Job -> Run (network).
-Note that at the moment only the MPI parallel approach seems to work for Puhti batch jobs via the browser.

  Example settings are given below.
 Remember to save the settings using `Save Machine`.